mhm-ufz/mHM/INSTALL.md

 If libraries are not found, the problem can be:
 - you accidentally tried to use commands within the cmd shell and not within the cygwin shell
 - your cygwin setup might be broken.
 Try deinstalling, following the instructions <https://cygwin.com/faq/faq.html#faq.setup.uninstall-service>, and reinstalling again.
+During reinstallation only install the required dependencies.